Skip to content

 5. Select Download.

-6. Case Center will bring you to a new page with the following options:
+6. Case Center will display the following options:

-1. Download Complete Bundle – this will allow you to download a PDF copy of all the documents that have been uploaded into the bundle, including the Case Center-generated page numbers.
-This option is helpful if you would like to have a copy of the material in Case Center for use offline.
-This downloaded PDF will contain bookmarks in Adobe that allow you to easily access each document in a similar fashion as the Case Center “Review” screen.
+1. Download Complete Bundle – This will download a PDF copy of all the documents that have been uploaded into the bundle, including the Case Center-generated page numbers.
+This provides a copy of the documents in the bundle for use offline.
+This downloaded PDF will contain bookmarks in Adobe that allow you to easily access each document similar to the Case Center “Review” screen.

-2. Download Bundle Index – this will allow you to download a PDF which identifies the title, date, and Case Center-generated page numbers for all documents that have been uploaded into the bundle.
-This is useful if you would like to have a quick reference point of the documents uploaded into Case Center with their system-generated page numbers when preparing for your appearance.
+2. Download Bundle Index – This will download a PDF which identifies the title, date, and Case Center-generated page numbers for all documents that have been uploaded into the bundle.
+This provides a quick reference point of the documents in the bundle with their system-generated page numbers.

 If your matter is proceeding virtually through Zoom, the Court will provide the virtual hearing link directly through your Case Center case.